named-data/NDN-CCL-API/memory-content-cache.rst

     Call registerPrefix on the Face given to the constructor so that this MemoryContentCache will answer interests whose name has the prefix.
+    Alternatively, if the Face's registerPrefix has already been called, then you can call :ref:`setInterestFilter <MemoryContentCache.setInterestFilter>`.

     .. note::